 Lila’s own path through higher education started at Diablo Valley College.
 She transferred to and earned a BS in Business Administration from University of California, Berkeley.
 She later earned an MBA from California State University, Hayward.
 In addition to her work with BCS, Lila serves on the board of the Concord Shiva Murugan Temple and on the Finance Committee of Breast Cancer Prevention Partners, another non-profit.

-Ilse Daniela Rueda Hernandez is an alum of the organization, as she was awarded the Berkeley Community Scholars High Hopes Scholarship in 2011.
+Ilse Daniela Rueda Wallace is an alum of the organization, as she was awarded the Berkeley Community Scholars High Hopes Scholarship in 2011.
 She is a proud indigenous, first-generation college graduate receiving her B.A. in Child and Adolescent Development from San Francisco State University.
 Ilse is also a former Education Specialist, serving middle and high school students and their families in the Berkeley and Oakland communities.
 As the recent Chair of the school’s Special Education Department, Ilse had the opportunity to coach other educators and participated in multiple district-wide forums regarding mental health and academic programs.
 In collaboration with a few other educators, Ilse’s grassroots fundraising efforts during the recent pandemic financially supported over 200 immigrant families.
 Ilse now works for a biotechnological pharmaceutical company assisting the Research & Development Operations senior leadership.
 Her personal connection to cancer fuels her work with the operational activities of oncology clinical trials.
 Ilse’s passion for program development, scholar advocacy, and social justice allows her to be an essential community leader who can bridge her many experiences and network across industries.

 Deborah A. Cooksey is a VP and the General Counsel at WestEd, a large research & development agency that works with federal and state governments, educational institutions, and other communities to promote excellence, achieve equity, and improve learning for children, youth, and adults.
 Prior to joining WestEd in 2019, she worked as in-house counsel for large urban school districts in the Bay Area.
 She specialized in labor negotiations, complex public employee dismissals, and Board governance/ advice.
 Deb has also served as an adjunct professor at UC Berkeley in both the Master of Education Program and in the School Psychologist Doctoral Program.
 She is a graduate of the Georgetown School of Foreign Service (where she was a Community Scholar) and the Georgetown Law Center.
 Deb also serves on the Board of the Urban League of the Bay Area.